In "Flight", when the undead passenger — who may or may not be Josh's future self— departs to the afterlife after accepting his death.

 The end of "My Old House," which is in the same vein as "The Girl in the Painting" and "Uncle Howee" in that the main character gets sucked into another dimension and will never escape.
 In this episode, the house comes to life and sucks Alice inside of it when she realizes that she shouldn't have left her family in favor of the house...and now she lives forever as an imprint on the wall, which is discovered by a girl moving into the house.

 Actually a bit worse of a Tearjerker than The Girl in the Painting because after Alice runs away and hides in the closet when her parents look for her, we see her parents looking pretty scared and upset.
 The mother is blaming herself for Alice's disappearance, saying they never should have moved in the first place (both of them likely thinking she was snatched up on her way to school in an unfamiliar neighborhood), and finally looks to the stairs and says "I can just see her...running down those stairs on Christmas morning to look under the tree."
 And that sentence ends with an audible sob.
+Made all the more worse when you know that Alice's parents will never see her again because Alice has been killed (or something else much worse).

 The Cruel Twist Ending of "Argh V" qualifies.
 Sam and her parents die in a road accident, encounter the Applebaums—the previous owners of their RV who perished in a similar accident—and are trapped in the vehicle with them forever, wandering the highways of America as the living dead.
 The penultimate shot of the episode is Sam breaking down and silently crying as she realizes her fate.
 What makes it worse is that Sam knew something terrible was going to happen and actively tried to prevent it—in fact, the only reason she was in the RV in the first place was to keep her parents safe.
 She did everything she could, and it wasn't enough.